 What level is the course and do I need any particular skills?

-You need at least 6 to 8 months' experience on the instrument, so be able to play some major and minor scales, read music, and count time.
+You need at least 8 months' experience on the instrument, so be able to play some major and minor scales, read music, and count time.

 How will I be taught, and will there be any work outside the class?